SQLFTW/sqlftw/README.md

 features implemented other way than MySQL:
 - parser produces an error on unterminated comments same as PostgreSQL does (MySQL is silent and according to tests, this might be a bug)
 - parser produces an error when reading user variables with invalid name (MySQL silently ignores them and returns null)
-- parser produces an error on optimizer hint with invalid syntax (MySQL produces a warning)
+- parser produces an error on optimizer hint with invalid syntax (MySQL produces a warning, AWS Aurora MySQL an error)

 Architecture: